Skip to main content

 FlagDescriptionDefault

---libreoffice-disable-routesDisable the route.false
+--libreoffice-disable-routesDisable the routes.false

 Switch Language